FREE Paracord Survival Bracelet - 6-in-1, Military-Grade 500lb Paracord, Compass, Firestarter and WhistleClaim Now →

 As you might expect, it is painfully expensive, from the supplier I linked to it’s a grand.
 I bet you can find it cheaper elsewhere though.
 3M has some amazing resources to check out in general, including a respirator guide, find it at the “Resources” section of this page.

 This gas mask is very popular with preppers, and for a reason, its the cheapest high-quality modern mask here.
-It’s about $200 dollars, but is well designed for both protection and comfort.
+It is well designed for both protection and comfort.
 You have to purchase a filter port to get this to work with NATO 40mm filters, but that’s worth the investment as the 40 mm are cheaper than the proprietary filters for this mask.

 It’s important to go with the BB model and not just the 400/3 model, because the upgraded rubber seal is a significant improvement and adds CBRN rating due to new resistance from corrosive blister agents.